heatherdesigns/journals/README.md

 :sparkles: Welcome to Heather's Journal of Sparkbox Adventures!
 ===============================================================

 Follow along as I share my weekly journals filled with daily tasks.
 I love lists.
 Lists help keep me organized and focused.
-Intermingled with my daily task lists, you will find items I feel important to reference and review, book reviews and the occassional anecdote or two.
+Intermingled with my daily task lists, you will find items I feel important to reference and review, book reviews and the occasional anecdote or two.
 Happy reading!!

 * [Week 1]
 * [Week 2]